renansfr/renansfr/README.md

 <h1 align="center">Hi 👋, I'm Renan Ferreira</h1>

 Hi There! :wave: I am a computer engineering student of Federal University of Santa Catarina, currently at eighth period of college.
-I am currently having fun and diving with web development, using and studyng about mostly Javascript and all his ecosystem.
+I am currently having fun and diving with web development, using and studying about mostly Javascript and all his ecosystem.
 I love learning about new technologies and I am very willing to learn about new programming languages, stacks and frameworks.

  ### Pesonal stuff: